sam-k/dna-repair-tf/README.md

 # dna-repair-tf
-Genomic analysis of decreased DNA repair at TF-binding sites
+Genomic analysis of decreased DNA repair at TF-binding sites.

-Description coming soon!
+The full report can be found here: [Creating and Measuring Mutation Profiles Within TFBSs](https://www.samkim.io/#/post/tfbs-research-2020)

+### Timeline

+:checkered_flag: This independent research project was **started** on Jan.
+20, 2020, under the guidance of [Dr. Raluca Gordân](https://gordanlab.cs.duke.edu/) and [Harshit Sahay](https://genome.duke.edu/directory/cbb-phd-student/harshit-sahay) at Duke University.

+:white_check_mark: This project was **finished** on May 3, 2020.

 ## Data Sources